qr code:

-You can explore many settings when writing a QR code.
+You can specify the error correction quality when decoding a QR code.

 qr = qrcode.QRCode(